American airborne landings in Normandy: 325th Glider Infantry Regiment

 Two additional glider missions ("Galveston" and "Hackensack") were made just after daybreak on June 7, delivering the 325th Glider Infantry Regiment to the 82nd Airborne.
 The hazards and results of mission Elmira resulted in a route change over the Douve River valley that avoided the heavy ground fire of the evening before, and changed the landing zone to LZ E, that of the 101st Airborne Division.
 The first mission, Galveston, consisted of two serials carrying the 325th's 1st Battalion and the remainder of the artillery.
 Consisting of 100 glider-tug combinations, it carried nearly a thousand men, 20 guns, and 40 vehicles and released at 06:55.
 Small arms fire harried the first serial but did not seriously endanger it.
 Low releases resulted in a number of accidents and 100 injuries in the 325th (17 fatal).
 The second serial hit LZ W with accuracy and few injuries.

 Mission Hackensack, bringing in the remainder of the 325th, released at 08:51.
 The first serial, carrying all of the 2nd Battalion and most of the 2nd Battalion 401st GIR (the 325th's "third battalion"), landed by squadrons in four different fields on each side of LZ W, one of which came down through intense fire.
 15 troops were killed and 60 wounded, either by ground fire or by accidents caused by ground fire.
 The last glider serial of 50 Wacos, hauling service troops, 81 mm mortars, and one company of the 401st, made a perfect group release and landed at LZ W with high accuracy and virtually no casualties.
 By 10:15, all three battalions had assembled and reported in.
-With 90 per cent of its men present, the 325th GIR became the division reserve at Chef-du-Pont.
+With 90 percent of its men present, the 325th GIR became the division reserve at Chef-du-Pont.